anurrraggg/codeduo/frontend/DEPLOYMENT.md

 ## Vercel Deployment

-This frontend is configured to deploy on Vercel and connect to the backend on Render.
+This frontend is configured to deploy on Vercel (codeduo-psi.vercel.app) and connect to the backend on Render.

 ### Environment Variables